Rianto-RNT/rnt-react-development/README.md

     - refactor code in cart icon and cart dropdown
   - User Selectors
     -refactor code using reselect library (createStructuredSelector)
+  - Checkout Page
+    - checkout style
+    - import to app
+    - conditionally cart item in dropdown menu with ternarry
+    - hit checkout button and push to checkout page

 ## TODO to fix